'I think it's time they do': Stoney Nakoda calls for land acknowledgement at Flames games - The Turtle Island News

 The Flames did not respond to the Rocky Mountain Outlook’s request for comment in time for publication.

-Jessica Lee is a Local Journalism Initiative Reporter for the ROCKY MOUNTAIN OUTLOOK.
+Jessica Lee is a Local Journalism Initiative Reporter with the ROCKY MOUNTAIN OUTLOOK.
 The LJI program is federally funded.